All Episodes

 That's what this is.

-This isn't a foreign company, it's a foreign country.
+This isn't a foreign company.

 We stand ready to vote on this port matter after a very short debate.

-Okay, now once these guys start talking, it you know who's not far behind, and that's John McCain.
+Okay, now once these guys start talking, you know who's not far behind, and that's John McCain.

 John McCain had to get in on this, and he's all upset that the Senate is moving so fast on this.